MarcNairn/spin_strong_symmetries_phase/README.md

 The presence of a DFS can be directly identified in the Liouvillian eigenvalue spectrum.
 The DFS can be immediately identified by a set of purely imaginary eigenvalues $\lambda_{\mathcal{L}} = \pm i \Delta$, corresponding to undamped oscillatory modes.
 These are traditionally independent of system size as they arise due to the symmetry of the system.

 To spot such features we devise a small script to diagonalize the full Liouvillian spectrum for a set of system sizes, for both the two level and three level systems.
-These are stored in `simul/alt_finite_size_spins.ipynb` and `simul/liouv_spec_spin1.ipynb`, respectively.
+These are stored in `simul/alt_finite_size_spins.ipynb` and `simul/liouv_spec_spin1.ipynb`, for the two level and three level systems respectively.

 ## Repo structure